What states have mandated retirement savings plans?

 How many states have mandated retirement plans?

 Currently, ten states have passed state plan legislation: California, Connecticut, Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, Vermont, and Washington.
+The city of Seattle has also introduced mandated retirement plan legislation.
 The mandates are structured around, generally speaking, a required 3 percent employee auto-deposit into a retirement savings account that will occur unless the employee opts out.
 The goal is part financial, of course, but also part educational.

 What are the benefits of state-mandated retirement plans?